|

 I have heard increasingly reliable reports that Canon will be releasing

-their updated flagship camera late this year.
-The 1Ds Mark IV is expected to
+their updated flagship camera late this year [see a

 be announced at Photokina in September and available by the end of October.